-- 9. The 1996 UNECE White Paper observed that "From being one of the very first modes of transport in human history, inland navigation now plays a comparatively modest role in total inland transport performance in European UNECE member countries".
-Analyzing the barriers to IWT development, the White Paper stressed the negative impact of several factors, including the limited geographic extension of IWT, need for a higher degree of organization of the production/transport chain, slowness and lower reliability than that of other inland modes. - 10.
-The UNECE White Paper also noted that there were however good reasons to believe that IWT, similarly to rail transport, has prospects for further development on the European continent, as "the over-proportioned growth of road transport [would give] rise to concern of both the public at large and Governments with regard to negative aspects concerning the environment, safety, congestion, etc." In order to utilize the potential of IWT, the 1996 UNECE White Paper contained recommendations to:
+9. The 1996 UNECE White Paper observed that "From being one of the very first modes of transport in human history, inland navigation now plays a comparatively modest role in total inland transport performance in European UNECE member countries".
+Analyzing the barriers to IWT development, the White Paper stressed the negative impact of several factors, including the limited geographic extension of IWT, need for a higher degree of organization of the production/transport chain, slowness and lower reliability than that of other inland modes.

-&lt;sup>3 See ECE/TRANS/SC.3/2010/2, pp. 3-8.
+3 See ECE/TRANS/SC.3/2010/2, paras.
+3-8.